 Tularemia is caused by Francisella tularensis bacteria.
 F. tularensis can be transmitted by tick and deer fly bites, skin contact with infected animals, ingestion of contaminated water, inhalation of contaminated aerosols or agricultural dusts, or laboratory exposure.
 Several species of ticks are known to transmit F. tularensis to humans, including the American dog tick (D. variabilis), the wood tick (D. andersoni), and the lone star tick (A. americanum).
 Symptoms of tularemia vary depending on the route of transmission.
-All forms of tularemia present with fever, which can be as high as 104°C. Other symptoms of tularemia can include chills, headaches, diarrhea, muscle aches, joint pain, dry cough, and progressive weakness.
+All forms of tularemia present with fever, which can be as high as 104°F. Other symptoms of tularemia can include chills, headaches, diarrhea, muscle aches, joint pain, dry cough, and progressive weakness.
 There are two forms of tularemia commonly associated with tick bites.
 The first is ulceroglandular disease, the most common form of tularemia.
 A skin ulcer appears at the site of the tick bite.
 The ulcer is accompanied by swollen glands (lymph nodes), usually in the armpit or groin.
-Glandular disease is similar to ulceroglandular, but does not include an ulcer.
+The second form of Glandular disease is similar to ulceroglandular but does not include an ulcer.
 Symptoms can appear between one and 21 days after exposure, but usually appear within three to five days.
 Antibiotics are used to treat tularemia.
-Ten cases of tularemia were reported to the NDDoH from 2013 to 2017, however, few of those cases were likely caused by ticks.
+Nineteen cases of tularemia were reported to the NDDoH from 2007 to 2017; however, few of those cases were likely caused by ticks.
+One case was reported in 2017.